 Welcome to Robin class!
-Robins is taught by Mrs Smith, with help from Mrs Sawyer and Mrs Panzeri.
+Robins is taught by Mrs Law (Monday, Tuesday and Wednesday mornings) and Mrs Higgins (Wednesday afternoons, Thursday and Friday), with help from Mrs Lavendar

 In Reception and Key Stage 1 all children learn phonics in line with the Jolly Phonics scheme.